-An Exploration of Structural Differences in Comprehension Groups Formed through a Quantitative Method
+Structural Brain Differences in Good and Poor Comprehenders Identified through a Regression-Based Quantitative Method

 Ryherd, Kayleigh; Johns, Clint; Jahn, Andy; Van Dyke, Julie; Landi, Nicole

-Specific Reading Comprehension Disorder (S-RCD) is characterized by poor reading comprehension despite intact decoding ability (Landi & Ryherd, 2017).
-While this disorder has been studied for over thirty years, no standardized method of classifying individuals with S-RCD has emerged.
-Most investigations of this population require their S-RCD participants to have a standard reading comprehension score below some criterion as well as a discrepantly high standard decoding score.
+Specific Reading Comprehension Disorder (S-RCD) is characterized by poor reading comprehension despite intact decoding ability (see Landi & Ryherd, 2017 for a recent review).
+Although this disorder was identified in the early 1980’s, and has been studied widely since the late 1990’s, no standardized method of classifying individuals with S-RCD has emerged.
+Most studies use a cutoff based classification approach in which S-RCD participants have a standard reading comprehension score below some criterion as well as a discrepancy between decoding and reading comprehension measures.
 However, this method creates an artificial dichotomy where individuals with scores close to the cutoff criterion can be treated as qualitatively different.
-In addition, the specific standardized assessments of comprehension and decoding used for this classification method greatly influence an individual’s group membership (Keenan & Meenan, 2014).
-To address these weaknesses, some researchers have begun using a regression-based method to select S-RCD and typically-developing (TD) groups (Tong, Deacon, Kirby, Cain, & Parrila, 2011; MacKay, Levesque, & Deacon, 2017).
+To address these weaknesses, some researchers have begun using a regression-based method to select S-RCD and typically-developing (TD) groups (e.g., Tong, Deacon, Kirby, Cain, & Parrila, 2011; MacKay, Levesque, & Deacon, 2017).
 In this method, reading comprehension ability is predicted from lower-level skills, such as nonverbal IQ, word decoding, vocabulary, and phonological awareness.
 If an individual’s actual comprehension score is much lower than their predicted comprehension score, they are considered to have S-RCD.
 If their actual comprehension score is similar to their predicted comprehension score, they are classified as TD.
 Finally, individuals whose actual comprehension scores are higher than predicted are labeled unexpected good comprehenders (UGC).
 This method increases the separation between groups and more carefully tailors group selection criteria to the individual.
-Despite these advantages, this method has only been used in a handful of studies and never in a neurobiological investigation.
-In fact, only one study to date has looked at brain structure in S-RCD at all.
-This study found that S-RCD individuals showed less gray matter volume than TD participants in right prefrontal regions as well as cerebellum, implicating potential abnormalities in executive function (Bailey, Hoeft, Aboud, & Cutting, 2016).
+Despite these advantages, this method has only been used in a handful of studies and has not been used in any neurobiological investigations of S-RCD.
+Further, only one study of brain structure has considered S-RCD; this study revealed reduced gray matter volume for S-RCD relative to TD in prefrontal cortex, which is consistent with previous findings of impaired executive function in this population (Bailey, Hoeft, Aboud, & Cutting, 2016).

-In the current study, we investigated multiple structural measures in three comprehension groups (S-RCD, TD, UGC) defined using this quantitative method.
-We predicted reading comprehension score from age, decoding ability, nonverbal IQ and vocabulary.
+In the current study, we investigated brain structure in three comprehension groups (S-RCD, TD, and UGC) identified using the regression-based quantitative method.
+To classify participants, we predicted reading comprehension score from age, decoding ability, nonverbal IQ and vocabulary.
 We used a 15% confidence interval around the regression line to define TDs and a 65% confidence interval to define UGC and S-RCD individuals.
-From an original sample of 172 adolescents (ages 13-25), we selected 20 TD, 22 S-RCD, and 25 UGC individuals.
-We conducted an exploratory whole-brain analysis comparing gray matter volume and cortical thickness between these groups.
-We found that TD individuals showed less gray matter volume than UGCs in left superior parietal lobule, a region involved in allocating visual attention (Peyrin, Demonet, N’Guyen-Morel, Le Bas, & Waldois, 2010).
-Thus, the current investigation is the first to use this classification method to investigate group differences in brain structure, and highlights the importance of studying UGCs in addition to S-RCD individuals to gain a broader perspective on how brain structure is related to reading comprehension ability in individuals with good decoding.
+From an original sample of 172 adolescents (ages 13-25), this method identified 20 TD, 22 S-RCD, and 25 UGC individuals.
+Exploratory whole-brain analysis comparing gray matter volume and cortical thickness between these groups revealed reduced gray matter volume for TD individuals relative to UGCs in the left superior parietal lobule, a region involved in allocating visual attention (Peyrin, Demonet, N’Guyen-Morel, Le Bas, & Waldois, 2010).
+The current investigation is the first to use the regression-based group classification method to investigate the relationship between comprehension skill and brain structure.
+Findings highlight the importance of studying UGCs, who also have discrepant comprehension and decoding profiles, in addition to those with S-RCD and TD to gain a broader perspective on how brain structure is related to reading comprehension skill profiles.